What is Public Relations, and Why It Matters in the Social Media Age

 From earned media to owned media, using blogs

-Social networks also create another avenue for PR pros to interact more directly with the public, bypassing the two-step flow of information to get their message out directly and to answer questions from the community.
+Social networks also create a new avenue for PR pros to interact with the public, bypassing the two-step flow of information to get their message out and to directly answer questions from the community.
 Marketers and customer service pros already understand the benefits of engaging with consumers through social media, building their brands with their customers and being able to respond quickly during a crisis.
-The same is true for PR pros working with the public, but it’s also useful for building relationships in the industry, as B2B audiences is highly active on sites like Twitter and LinkedIn.
-At least some people on social networks are likely bloggers, so social media creates a new avenue to introduce yourself and engage with this influential audience who can be anyone in your audience: consumers, reporters, community advocates, or industry pros.
+The same is true for PR pros working with the public, but it’s also useful for building relationships within the industry, as B2B audiences are also active on sites like Twitter and LinkedIn.
+At least some on social networks are also bloggers, so social media creates a new avenue to introduce yourself and engage with these influencers who can be anyone in your audience: consumers, reporters, community advocates, or industry pros.

 Research presentation

 In many ways blogs were the original form of social media, providing a publishing platform to bypass traditional media.
-Most PRs are also responsible for updating the company’s blog, which can serve as a an outlet for company news, thought leadership writing, or for more creative storytelling that connects with the community.
-Writing blogs creates a body of work in which the organization has input in how they are portrayed externally, sometimes called owned media, in a way that is transparent to all members of the public.
-Blogs create an alternative distribution for news, so many PRs now treat their blog posts like a press release, complete with targeted pitches to members of the press who might want to report on the news.
-Indeed blogs are a key tactic in most PRs toolkit, as blogs are increasingly key to the agenda setting process for news media, and also useful for improving your reputation with the public.
+Most PRs are also responsible for updating a company’s blog, which can serve as an outlet for company news, thought leadership writing, or for more creative storytelling that connects with the community.
+Writing blogs creates a body of work in which the organization has input in how they are portrayed externally, sometimes called owned media, in a channel which provides transparency to the public.
+Blogs create an alternative distribution for news, so many PRs now treat their blog posts like a press release, complete with targeted pitches to reporters.
+So blogs have emerged as a key tactic in PRs’ toolkit, increasingly key to the agenda setting process for news media, and also useful for improving relationships with the public.

 PR’s role: to promote and protect, in a measurable way

 No matter what the tactic used, it’s key that a PR uses research into their audience and set measurable goals to match their organization’s objectives; this will determine which tactics a PR plans in their efforts.
-The most successful PR campaigns begin with solid research, and often use their measurements as feedback to make changes and improve results as needed.
-In the end these same measurements will be used to evaluate the success (or failure) of the campaign to meet it’s expected outcome, and sometimes to set new goals.
+The most successful PR campaigns begin with solid research, and use these metrics as feedback to make changes and improve results.
+In the end these same metrics will be used to evaluate the success (or failure) of the campaign to meet its expected outcome, or to set new goals.

-Public Relations serves the purpose to promote the organization and to protect its interests; for a business this might be measured as an ROI, but different orgs may persue other goals.
-In short, PR is a process of using strategic communications to build relationships that benefit both the client and the public, which means using the best means to reach their audience wherever they’re listening – in the news, through social media, and in real life.
+Public Relations serves the purpose to promote the organization and to protect its interests; for a business this might be measured as an ROI, but different orgs may pursue other goals.
+In short, PR is a process of using strategic communications to build relationships that benefit both the client and the public, which means using the best channels to reach their audience wherever they’re listening – in the news, through social media, or in real life.